 - Free up disk space in Windows (you need 1500 megabytes [1.5 gigabytes] of free space to install Windows XP Service Pack 3);

-- Full anti-virus scan, such as avast!
-Free Antivirus on-demand scan or Microsoft Security Essentials on-demand scan;
+- Full anti-virus scan, such as Microsoft Security Essentials on-demand scan;

 First, close all open programs and documents.

-If Microsoft Update or Windows Update will display some error page instead, try restarting your computer first.
+If you see some error before or during the update, try restarting your computer first.
 If this does not help, use this Fix It tool for repairing Microsoft Update problems.

-After the download is complete, Service Pack 3 Installation Wizard opens.
+After the download is complete, click Run to open Service Pack 3 Installation Wizard.
 Click Next.

 After restarting, your computer will do some post-install configuration and you will see screens like this.
 Starting Windows will also take a little more time.
 This is normal and it happens only once.
-But after all this you are done installing Service Pack 3!
+But after all this, you are done applying Service Pack 3!